 These are all symptoms of the Split – the point at which what you do becomes disconnected from a clear sense of Why.

 Recently, while working with one of Shanghai’s most established NGOs, this was a huge issue.
-One so large that we spent 3 hours focused solely on mission alignment.
+One so large that we spent three hours focused solely on mission alignment.
 A mission that was clear in the minds of the founders, but was not translating to the staff… who had their own ideas about where the organization was headed.

 To align the mission of the group in such a way that the size of “the split” was reduced, I took the team of 15 through a very simple exercise meant to create a common language, create a shared sense of purpose (why the organization existed), and the discuss what the vision of the organization should be under the framework (how the organization should achieve its mission).
 Three issues that were fundamental to any future steps forward.